nixworks/public/news/2014/06/28/index.md

 ##### War in North-West Pakistan
 ### [At least 19 militants have been killed in a Pakistan Army offensive in North Waziristan. ](/news/2014/06/28/at-least-19-militants-have-been-killed-in-a-pakistan-army-offensive-in-north-waziristan.md)
-_Context: North Waziristan, War in North-West Pakistan, Pakistan Army_
+_Context: North Waziristan, Pakistan Army, War in North-West Pakistan_

 ##### 2014 Northern Iraq offensive
 ### [The Iraqi Army expels militants from the centre of the city of Tikrit amongst heavy fighting. ](/news/2014/06/28/the-iraqi-army-expels-militants-from-the-centre-of-the-city-of-tikrit-amongst-heavy-fighting.md)